Google Maps Alternatives

 3. HERE WeGo

-In addition to providing detailed maps, HERE WeGo Maps also includes features such as real-time traffic updates and the ability to save locations and directions for future use.
+HERE WeGo Maps not only gives you detailed maps but also provides real-time traffic updates and lets you save locations.
 This makes it a great tool for travelers, commuters, and anyone who needs to find their way around a new area.

 READ MORE: HERE WeGo Maps: The Best Way to Get Around